open-energy-transition/MapYourGrid/docs/starter-kit.md

 2. Install [JOSM](https://josm.openstreetmap.de/) on your device (if needed, further instructions on how to install and use JOSM on your device can be found at [learnOSM](https://learnosm.org/en/josm/start-josm/)).<br>
 3. (Optional) If you want preconfigured preferences, download this preferences.xml [file](https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/preferences.xml) and paste it in the correct folder on your device.
 The [JOSM wiki](https://josm.openstreetmap.de/wiki/Help/Preferences) provides details on where to place it.<!-- No space here -->
 4. Download this <a href="https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_template.joz" target="_blank">template</a> session, and in JOSM go to File>Open and open the .joz file. <br>
 5. Create an OSM [account](https://www.openstreetmap.org/user/new?cookie_test=true) if you don't have one.
 Once you do, go to `Preferences → OSM Server` and press authorise now.
 Login with your OSM account, and authorise.
 Your account is now linked to JOSM on your device.
-:exclamation: Be aware that your token will be stored in your local preferences.xml file.
+Be aware that your token will be stored in your local preferences.xml file.
 Do not share your preferences file with anyone. <br>
 6. Finally, activate "expert mode" in `View → Expert mode`.
 This will enable using Overpass API. <br>
 7. Make sure remote control is enabled in `Preferences → Remote Control`.
 This must be activated for the grid data to be loaded automatically.